avigewirtz/avigewirtz.github.io-/linux/layers.md

 # Layers

-When a command is issued in a terminal, what we often perceive as a simple action is actually the culmination of a complex process involving several layers of abstraction within a computer system.
+When a command is issued in a terminal, what might be perceived as a simple action is actually the culmination of a complex process involving several layers of abstraction within a computer system.
 This process ultimately leads to the command being executed by the computer hardware.

 But let's take a step back to look at these layers, starting from the bottom up, and see how they interact with each other to make the command execution possible.